Whether buying or selling real estate, proper research will help you get the most out of each transaction.

 A comprehensive real estate data software like PropStream is excellent for running comps, as it makes MLS and Public Record Data (for disclosure states) accessible from a phone or computer.

 For non-disclosure states, PropStream even provides a Public Record Estimate.
-In both disclosure and non-disclosure states, you can use PropStream’s Estimated MLS Sales Price to get a sale price with 99% or better accuracy.
+In both disclosure and non-disclosure states, you can use PropStream’s MLS Sold Data.
 Without this estimate, you would need a real estate license to access the exact MLS Sales Prices.

 Tip: With PropStream, you can even print off a Comps Report to keep on hand when meeting with sellers.